About

 Too Hot to Work

 Climate change is contributing to higher average temperatures, higher humidity, longer heatwaves and disrupted weather, as well as more intense drought, storms, floods and bushfires.
+Climate change is an urgent public health issue and a major threat to safe and decent working conditions.
+The health and safety impacts include excessive heat, UV exposure, extreme weather events, workplace air pollution and vector-borne diseases.

 The Too Hot to Work project at the University of Technology Sydney (UTS) has been partnering with councils, think tanks and trade unions to advance new research into how to tackle these issues on the ground in workplaces and through policy action.